WebSocket API

 Because the payload contains raw binary after the ASCII prefix, this message should be sent as a binary WebSocket frame.

-The frame is create_and_play_sound (with a trailing space) followed by a JSON object:
+The frame is set_sound_param (with a trailing space) followed by a JSON object:

 | Field | Type | Required | Description |